LINKIWI/react-elemental-docs/src/docs/about.md

 `react-elemental` is a modern, flat, UI library built for React.
 It is built for maximum development velocity: there is no CSS to import and no additional parameters to add to your Webpack configuration.
 React Elemental has first-class support for ES6/JSX and works effortlessly with SSR.

 It is also built with customizability and flexibility in mind.
 All components provide APIs for style and behavior overrides, and they transparently proxy all non-component props to the underlying container.
+By limiting the scope of responsibility of the library, it is also lightweight--there is only one necessary dependency.

 For additional documentation, see the [`README.md`](https://github.com/LINKIWI/react-elemental/blob/master/README.md) and [`CHANGELOG.md`](https://github.com/LINKIWI/react-elemental/blob/master/CHANGELOG.md) on [Github](https://github.com/LINKIWI/react-elemental).